Train

 The Combined Transport Directive 92/106/EEC is considered as the only legal instrument on EU level to directly incentivise the shift from road to freight to lower emission modes such as inland waterways, maritime transport and rail.

 On 7th November 2023, the European Commission (EC) published a proposal for a revision of the Combined Transport Directive.
-The proposal introduces a new definition of Combined Transport (road, rail and/or waterways and/or maritime) on short distances within or partly within the EU and of which the external costs are at least 40% inferior to an alternative transport route with only road vehicles.
+The proposal introduces a new definition of Combined Transport (road, rail and/or waterways and/or maritime) on short distances, (partly) within the EU and of which the external costs are at least 40% inferior to an alternative transport route with only road vehicles.
 In the proposal the EC reserves itself the right to define the calculation method of the external costs via a delegated act.
 It also makes several support measures mandatory and introduces new requirements for intermodal transhipment terminals.

 EIM in action

-• EIM supports the proposal as it should have a favourable impact on freight operators’ operations.
+• EIM supports the proposal, as it is expected to positively impact rail freight operators.

-• EIM closely monitors all developments related to the Revision of the Combined Transport Directive.
+• EIM monitors all legislative developments related to the revision of the Directive.

-• EIM also analysed the impact of the proposal on rail/road interoperability.
+• EIM analyses the impact of the proposal on rail/road interoperability and operational efficiency.

-• EIM analysed the proposal in terms of impact on rail infrastructure managers.
+• EIM analysed the impact of the proposal on rail infrastructure managers and intermodal connectivity.

-• EIM exchanged with EU and sector representatives on the opportunities and challenges of the proposal.
+• EIM exchanged views with EU institutions and sector stakeholders on opportunities and challenges.

-• EIM also discussed the issue within the context of the EC proposal related to weights and dimensions.
+• EIM discussed the issue within the broader context of the revision of the Weights and Dimensions Directive.

-• EIM will continue to closely follow the legal revision process.
+• EIM will continue to closely follow the legislative process and monitor ongoing discussions.

 EU LEGISLATION INFRASTRUCTURE MANAGERS